kgashok/cyberdojo-exercises/binaryclose/readme.txt

-Config files
-Recent
-All

-Submissions
-0
-17
-Switch submission

-AS

-Ashok B
-Ashok B
-In progress
-(not submitted)
-Forked 21st Dec

-Mark as reviewed
-Return to submissions
 Instructions
 The function that implements a binary search in Python is given in the main.py file.
 It returns bool True if found, and bool False if not found.

 Find the Closest

 Modify the code to return the number that is closest to the searched number in the list.

 If the exact number exists in the list, return the number, as is.